 Before the pandemic and the Federal Reserve’s interventions in the mortgage market, you could look at the above figures and make a pretty good guess about what would happen to mortgage rates that day.
 But that’s no longer the case.
 We still make daily calls.
 And are usually right.
 But our record for accuracy won’t achieve its former high levels until things settle down.

 So use markets only as a rough guide.
 Because they have to be exceptionally strong or weak to rely on them.
-But, with that caveat, mortgage rates today look likely to hold steady or edge up.
+But, with that caveat, mortgage rates today look likely to fall.
 However, be aware that “intraday swings” (when rates change direction during the day) are a common feature right now.

 Important notes on today’s mortgage rates

 Here are some things you need to know:

 - Typically, mortgage rates go up when the economy’s doing well and down when it’s in trouble.
 But there are exceptions.
 Read ‘How mortgage rates are determined and why you should care’